Malcolm-Abbott/javascript-prep-0623-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 - What does the `+=` "plus-equals" operator do?
   The += (Addition Assignment Operator) adds a value to an already existing variable.
+  2 seperate operations:
+  Adding a value or concatenating a string to the variable.
+  Reassigning the new value back to the variable.

 ## Notes